tetrapay/tetracash/README.md

 # ABC
-a cross chain project based on substrate
+a cross chain project based on substrat.e